-In this paper, we present a new optimization approach that not only maintains the symmetry, the sparsity structure, and the nearness of the matrices \tilde{D} and \tilde{K} , while reproducing the p measured eigenvalues and eigenvectors, but also pays special attention to the fundamental engineering requirement of making sure that no spurious modes appear in the frequency range of interest.
+In several important applications, instead of forcing the no spill-over constraint, what is important from a practical point of view is to guarantee that spurious modes are not introduced into the frequency range of interests (see [28]).
+For this scenario, we present in this paper a new optimization approach that not only maintains the symmetry, the sparsity structure, and the nearness of the matrices \tilde{D} and \tilde{K} , while reproducing the p measured eigenvalues and eigenvectors, but also pays special attention to the fundamental engineering requirement of making sure that no spurious modes appear in the frequency range of interest.
 In this work, we accomplish all these requirements without forcing the no spill-over constraint.
 For that, our new scheme combines an optimization procedure with the dynamical inclusion of additional constraints in an inner-outer iterative scheme.
-The additional constraints are based on a suitable recent extension of the Rayleigh quotient for quadratic eigenvalue problems [29, 38].
-A key practical feature of the proposed scheme is that it is implementable computing only a few additional eigenvalues and eigenvectors of the associated quadratic matrix pencil.
-Variations of finite element model updating problems, with different levels of difficulty, have been solved in the past using numerical optimization techniques of several types; see, e.g., [1, 5, 6, 7, 11, 19, 33, 36].
+The additional constraints are based on a suitable recent extension of the Rayleigh quotient for quadratic eigenvalue problems [30, 40].
+A key practical feature of the proposed scheme is that it can be implemented by computing only a few additional eigenvalues and eigenvectors of the associated quadratic matrix pencil.

+Variations of finite element model updating problems, with different levels of difficulty, have been solved in the past using iterative numerical optimization techniques of several types and for different objective functions; see, e.g., [1, 6, 7, 8, 12, 20, 37].
+In particular, the ones that guarantee the no spill-over constraint need to solve several large-scale matrix equations for each function and gradient evaluation, which require a computational cost of $O(pn^3)$ floating point operations (flops) per iteration; see, e.g., [6, 12].